Namujibril/alx-low_level_programming/0x09-static_libraries/README.md

-This is the Static library project on C_programing language, from ALX SE program.
+0x09.
+C - Static libraries
+The project is all about static library